icons8/lunacy-docs/docs/release-notes/index.md

 ### **New Features**

 - UI for initial shadow support
-- saving the state of rulers from the last session
+- Saving the state of rulers from the last session
-- hotkeys have tooltips now
+- Hotkeys have tooltips now
 - Undo/Redo support for text line-height property
-- shape override in symbols
+- Shape override in symbols
-- nested symbols support
+- Nested symbols support
-- blend mode support for objects
+- Blend mode support for objects
-- flip(mirror) object tool
+- Flip(mirror) object tool

 ### **Improvements**

-- guide and distance lines restyled
+- Guide and distance lines restyled
-- scroll to the first object when selecting another page
+- Scroll to the first object when selecting another page
-- new icons for flip tool
+- New icons for flip tool

 ### **Bug Fixes**

-- right panel layout fixes in the scroll-view mode
+- Right panel layout fixes in the scroll-view mode
-- the weight of the text resets after selecting another text object
+- The weight of the text resets after selecting another text object
-- constraint calculations fixed
+- Constraint calculations fixed
-- the height of text calculates correctly now
+- The height of text calculates correctly now
-- default boolean operations in combined shapes perform correctly now
+- Default boolean operations in combined shapes perform correctly now
-- after resizing a group member,  we drop it  out of its group
+- After resizing a group member,  we drop it  out of its group
-- the typeface resets after select text object
+- The typeface resets after select text object
-- fixed preview image aspect radio when saving to sketch
+- Fixed preview image aspect radio when saving to sketch
-- performance improvements
+- Performance improvements
-- art-board grid tuned
+- Art-board grid tuned

 ## 3.1
 Download the [Installer](https://desktop.icons8.com/lunacy/LunacySetup_3.1.exe) or [Portable](https://desktop.icons8.com/lunacy/LunacyPortable_3.1.zip)

 ### **New Features**

-- cursor sizes changed depend on dpi of display
+- Cursor sizes changed depend on dpi of display
-- escape key can close color picker
+- Escape key can close color picker
-- copy paste between lunacy windows
+- Copy paste between lunacy windows

 ### **Improvements**

 - PNG compression on export assets
-- new document created with empty page
+- New document created with empty page
-- improved Export assets to CDN
+- Improved Export assets to CDN
-- improved selection behavior
+- Improved selection behavior
-- a new object is created over to the selected object, instead of on top of the layers list
+- A new object is created over to the selected object, instead of on top of the layers list

 ### **Bug Fixes**

-- resize frame not updated after select art-board preset
+- Resize frame not updated after select art-board preset
-- auto-size was disabled when text object duplicated or copied
+- Auto-size was disabled when text object duplicated or copied
-- fixed SVG export (tags sometimes wasn't closed properly)
+- Fixed SVG export (tags sometimes wasn't closed properly)
-- decreased fonts loading time
+- Decreased fonts loading time
-- fixed shadow and blur effects support loaded from sketch file
+- Fixed shadow and blur effects support loaded from sketch file

 ## Version 2